-No rights, contingent or otherwise, to subscribe for shares have been granted to the Investment Manager, its directors and the directors of the Fund.
+No rights, contingent or otherwise, to subscribe for shares have been granted to the Investment Manager, its directors and the directors of the Fund

 The directors of the Fund received total fees of US\$24 000 from the Fund (2020: US\$18 000).
-During the financial year ended 31 December 2021, a director waived his fee of US\$8 000 (2020 - US\$6 000) and Orbis Administration Limited waived any fees due in respect of company secretarial services rendered to the Fund.
+During the financial year ended 31 December 2021, a director waived his fee of US\$8 000 (2020: US\$6 000).
+Orbis Administration Limited waived any fees due in respect of company secretarial services rendered to the Fund.

-The Investment Manager's fee consists of a base fee (Class A: 1%; Class C: 0.7%) and 20% sharing of the Fund's out- or underperformance of its benchmark subject to a minimum fee of 0% per annum, a maximum of 5% (Class A) or 4.7% (Class C) per annum and a high watermark principle.
-Affiliates of the Investment Manager within the Allan Gray group manage global asset portfolios for their clients as well as a number of Allan Gray's institutional asset pools and collective investment schemes (collectively the 'Institutional Clients').
-To avoid the layering of fees, applicable Institutional Clients are invested in the Class E share class and are not charged a fee in the Fund.
+The Investment Manager's fee consists of a base fee (Class A: 1%) and 20% sharing of the Fund's out- or underperformance of its benchmark subject to a minimum fee of 0% per annum, a maximum of 5% per annum and a high watermark principle.
+Affiliates of the Investment Manager within the Allan Gray Group manage global asset portfolios for their clients as well as a number of Allan Gray's institutional asset pools and collective investment schemes (collectively the 'Institutional Clients').
+To avoid the layering of fees, applicable Institutional Clients are invested in the Class B shares and are not charged a fee in the Fund.

-During the year ended 31 December 2021, the management fees incurred by the Fund were nil (2020: US\$14 045).
-There was no management fee payable at 31 December 2021 and 31 December 2020.
+During the financial year ended 31 December 2021, the management fee incurred by the Fund was US\$5 564 348 (2020: US\$911 156).
+The management fee that was payable by the Fund at 31 December 2021 was US\$693 083.
+There was no management fee payable at 31 December 2020.